Stan Kostka

-Kostka, a squarely built 6-foot, 225-pounder who only played one year, received offers from the Bears, Packers, Giants, Steelers, and Brooklyn.
-"A team would send me a wire and say they'd give me $3,500," he recalled.
-"I'd send a wire back and say Green Bay or the Chicago Bears said they'd give me $4,000.
+Kostka, a squarely built 6-foot, 225-pounder who only played one year, received offers from the Chicago Bears, Green Bay Packers, New York Giants, Pittsburgh Steelers, and the Dodgers.
+He recalled that "a team would send me a wire and say they'd give me $3,500".
+He later said: "I'd send a wire back and say Green Bay or the Chicago Bears said they'd give me $4,000.
 I kept that up".
 Kostka eventually culminated the bargaining by signing a $5,000 contract, along with a $500 bonus, with Brooklyn.
-"That was a big deal then," said Kostka.
+"That was a big deal then", said Kostka.
 "I think like Nagurski was in the league about three years and making $400 or less.
-Most of the guys were making $50 a ball game."
+Most of the guys were making $50 a ball game".

-Kostka was born in Inver Grove Heights, Minnesota and died in Fargo, North Dakota at the age of 84.